aspose-svg/Aspose.SVG-Products/svg/en/net/encoder/_index.md

 template: /templates/_template-encoder.md
 title: Encode Image to Base64 - C# Examples
 url: /net/encoder/
-description: Learn how to encode images to Base64, JSON, XML, URI, and CSS in C# code.
-Check online Base64 Encoder for free!
+description: Convert image to Base64 in C# code.
+Use Base64 images encoded as data URIs to embed them in HTML, CSS, or JSON.
 ---

 {{<section banner>}}